 Evidence of Error Theory

 The error theory of aging sounds valid to a degree, but it lacks sufficient evidence to back it.
 It has been proven that the human body cannot be correctly seen in the same light as a machine since it possesses the ability to regenerate or repair some damaged parts.
-To put things in the right context, it is more valid to see diminishing function, which is considered the tear half of “wear and tear,” as the effect of aging rather than its cause.

 In addition, the revised version of this theory agrees that it is not possible to determine how long a person may live by merely assessing the rate of their heartbeats.
-Researchers have studied how fast an organism uses oxygen and concluded that species with fastest oxygen metabolism rate tend to die quickest.
+Researchers have studied how fast an organism uses oxygen and concluded that species with the fastest oxygen metabolism rate tend to die quickest.
 Slightly rapid heartbeat leads to faster oxygen metabolism and, hence, a shorter lifespan.

-In a study, a group of mice where genetically engineered by researchers to have a hypothalamus defect so that they can experience over-exertion.
+In a study, a group of mice was genetically engineered by researchers to have a hypothalamus defect so that they can experience over-exertion.
 The hypothalamus is placed near the temperature control center, causing the mice brain to overheat and lowering the core temperature.
 A drop in temperature of .6 degrees Celsius was observed and this helped to prolong the life of the mice by between 12 and 20 percent.
 Oxygen metabolism is slowed by the lower temperature which could also have effects on other systems.

 The error theory focuses specifically on how long species live, but it fails to explain what factors determine the lifespan of individual species.
 If an individual that lives to age 90 is said to have had more heartbeats, taken more breaths or metabolized more oxygen than another that lives to 75, what could be said to have been the cause?
 Little to no data is available to show that a slower metabolism can help you live longer, so don’t be too eager to have that.
-As a matter of fact, a slower metabolism exposes you to greater risk of suffering nutrition-related conditions or becoming obese.
+As a matter of fact, a slower metabolism exposes you to a greater risk of suffering nutrition-related conditions or becoming obese.

 It has been observed in some studies on mice that increasing intake of antioxidant-rich foods can help to suppress signs of aging.
 As helpful as antioxidants may be in slowing aging, though, free radicals are only part of the factors that cause the problem and do not fully explain the process.
-However, a bit of credit must be given to the error theory of aging for showing that free radicals contribute to onset of signs of aging.
+However, a bit of credit must be given to the error theory of aging for showing that free radicals contribute to the onset of signs of aging.